Monisha125/AI-Social-Sentiment-Stock-Predictor/README.md

 # Stock Price Prediction Using Sentiment Analysis and Machine Learning

 ## Description
 This project predicts stock prices using historical data and sentiment analysis.
-It utilizes financial data from Yahoo Finance and analyzes social sentiment (simulated here but extendable with real data from platforms like Twitter).
-The prediction model employs linear regression.
+The financial data is fetched from Yahoo Finance, and sentiment analysis is performed on simulated social media data (you can extend this with real Twitter data).
+The prediction model is built using Linear Regression.

 ## Table of Contents
 - [Installation](#installation)